 After 9/11 followed by the anthrax letters attack, the US government spent over $100 billion on biodefense.
 No analytical method has been left unexplored for molecular diagnostics.
 However, only one stands superior to all of them.
 To the best of our knowledge, iDiagnostics is the only technology which is supersensitive, accurate and rapid, multiplexed along several major classes of molecular markers, and yet can be downsized to an inexpensive handheld device for home use.
 The projected cost of the iDiagnostics device is $100, and disposable cartridges are anticipated to cost $1-3.
 We are not aware of other technology that could be as sensitive, accurate, and rapid, can detect all four major classes of biomarkers, and yet be affordable.
-If such technology, an alternative to iDiagnostics emerges in the future, we will incorporate it into the iDiagnostics platform.

 Why is iDiagnostics so uniquely advantageous?
 The answer lies in the phenomena of Total Internal Reflection and the Evanescent Wave.
 These phenomena provide exceptional surface selectivity and enable TIRF with the ultimate limit of detection - down to single molecules.
 TIRF is capable of detecting a multitude of single molecules of different classes simultaneously, a feature not found in any other technology.
 Additionally, since TIRF detects fluorescence only from a sub-micron layer next to the surface, minimal-to-no sample preparation is necessary.
 Whole blood and other complex biological fluids can be analyzed and the results can be obtained in a matter of minutes.
 No other analytical technique demonstrates such a superior set of features.